rust-lang/log/rfcs/0000-structured-logging.md

 ## Writing your own `value::Visitor`

-Consumers of key-value pairs can visit structured values without needing a `serde::Serializer`.
+Consumers of key-value pairs can visit structured values without needing a `serde::Serializer`, or needing to depend on `serde` at all.
 Instead they can implement a `value::Visitor`.
 A `Visitor` can always visit any structured value by formatting it using its `Debug` implementation:

 ```rust
 use log::kv::value::{self, Value};